apache/hawq-docs/admin/startstop.md

 Because a HAWQ system is distributed across many machines, the process for starting and stopping a HAWQ system is different than the process for starting and stopping a regular PostgreSQL DBMS.

-Use the `hawq start `*`object`* and `hawq stop` commands to start and stop HAWQ, respectively.
+Use the `hawq start `*`object`* and `hawq stop `*`object`* commands to start and stop HAWQ, respectively.
 These management tools are located in the $GPHOME/bin directory on your HAWQ master host.
 Initializing a HAWQ system also starts it.

 **Important:**